ben-du-pont/Neural-Network-from-scratch/README.md

 - `update_parameters`: Updates model parameters based on gradients.
 - `gradient_descent`: Iteratively optimizes the model using the above functions.

-## Getting Started

-1. Clone this repository.
-2. Ensure the MNIST dataset is available in the specified directory structure.
-3. Install the required Python libraries (`numpy` and `matplotlib`).
-4. Run the provided code to load the dataset, train the model, and evaluate its performance.

 ## How to Use

 ### Dependencies